 More to do at Trophy Lakes

-Trophy lakes also offers other activities that can be booked through the Pro-shop.
+Trophy Lakes also offers other activities that can be booked through the Pro-shop.

-The 18 hole course can be accessed all day from dusk until dawn for $8 per person.
+The 18-hole course can be accessed all day from dusk until dawn for $8 per person.

 Slalom water skiing is offered for beginners and those wanting to improve their skills.
 Rates start at $84 a session not including equipment/boat rental or coaching if necessary.

 You can learn to wakeboard without the worry of being pulled by a boat.
 The aqua park has a pulley system and you can rent it out by the hour.
 All gear is provided as well as an instructor.
-New for 2022: You book one hour ($120) and can share with up to three friends or use the hour for yourself.
+You book one hour ($120) and can share with up to three friends or use the hour for yourself.
 Please book at least 24 hours in advance so that they can guarantee a cable operator.